patflick/tsppi/data/README.md

 #### Note:

 Right now this network is already part of the repository.
-This might complicate giving free access to the repo, as I am currently unsure about the licencing of the PPI network from Havugimana et al.
+This might complicate giving free access to the repo, as I am currently unsure about the licensing of the PPI network from Havugimana et al.

 ### string-db